Authentic Lessons for 21st Century Learning

 • What could be improved?

-At this point in the lesson, pause instruction and allow the class to work in groups during class time to complete their business plans and presentations.
+At this point in the lesson, pause instruction and allow the class to work in groups during class time to complete their business pitches.
 Provide as many workdays in class as necessary for groups to complete their tasks.
-Display slide 26 during these workdays.
+Continue to display slide 44 during these workdays.
+Remind students to refer to their Business Plan Vocabulary slide deck as needed.

-Once class has started, let students know that they will be presenting their businesses to the class and the sharks (visitors).
-Introduce your visitors to the class and let the students know that the visitors will be ranking the best ideas and presentations in the class.
+Give each shark enough Pitch Rubric (for Sharks) documents so they each have one per group.
+Once class has started, let students know that they will be presenting their business pitches to the class and the sharks (visitors).
+Introduce your visitors to the class and let the students know that the visitors will be ranking their pitches.

+Give students extra copies of the Pitch Rubric handout—the same handout that they used earlier—so they each have one per group.
+Consider printing two rubrics per page to save paper.
 Help students facilitate their pitches by displaying their presentations for everyone in the class to see.
-Have both visitors and non-presenting students grade each presentation as it happens with the same Presentation Rubric used earlier in the lesson.
+Have both visitors and non-presenting students evaluate each presentation with the rubric during each group’s business pitch.

 Continue this process until every group has presented.